+No one likes to be bothered or distracted, especially during an important conversation.
 And the person you’re meeting with doesn’t want to deal with the distractions on your side of the screen either.

+We realize that in a work-from-home world, it’s sometimes hard to avoid your environment, especially if you have children or pets at home.
 They can often be demanding of us, and if you don’t have a way to distract them while you perform your interview, it’s going to make it much harder.

 If needed, ask your spouse or a friend to watch your pet or children during your call.
 Spend time in preparation for your interview so that you have proper accommodation for anything or anyone that may be distracting in your background.

 You’ve heard this before, but we’ll say it again: body language is so important.
 If you decide to take your Zoom interview from the couch, it may not go over so well for the interviewer.